After the C60 BLUE generated £250,000 for Blue Marine, CW continues to donate funds to the charity in its fight against overfishing

 From the first global navigators to today’s extreme divers, accurate timing has always been integral to the safety of those who explore the sea.
 In England, 18th-century clockmaker John Harrison is still revered for his ‘marine chronometer’ clocks which enabled mariners to accurately calculate their longitudinal position for the first time.

-So it’s appropriate that Christopher Ward is dedicated to supporting Blue Marine Foundation (also known as ‘BLUE’), an ocean preservation charity that combats overfishing.
-Since the partnership began in 2019, the company has raised over £250,000 for BLUE through sales of the C60 BLUE watch and the #tide strap – made from recycled ocean plastic.
+So it’s appropriate that Christopher Ward is dedicated to supporting Blue Marine Foundation, an ocean preservation charity that combats overfishing.
+Since the partnership began in 2019, the company has raised over £250,000 for Blue Marine through sales of the C60 BLUE watch.

-But that’s just the start.
-As Blue Marine Foundation seeks to raise the profile of the ocean as a climate change solution, Christopher Ward will donate five percent of proceeds from the Aquitaine Collection and £5 from every #tide strap sold.
+And that’s just the start.
+As Blue Marine Foundation seeks to raise the profile of the ocean as a climate change solution, Christopher Ward continues to donate five percent of proceeds from the Aquitaine Collection and £5 from every #tide strap sold.

 The charity says: “We’re looking to increase public awareness of marine habitats such as seagrass meadows, kelp forests and saltmarshes, all of which suck up and store ‘blue’ carbon – some seagrasses can capture carbon 35 times faster than rainforest.
-And money from the sale of the Aquitaine Collection will help us in our mission.”
+And money from the sale of Aquitaine watches and #tide straps will help us in our mission.”

 “In the last 10 years, BLUE has become a driving force in the mission to create a healthy ocean”

 Blue Marine Foundation is supporting the evolution of a blue carbon market that could unlock massive investment in marine conservation and restoration projects.
 It’s also working with a University of Exeter programme that seeks to understand the seabed’s role in storing carbon – and encourage the public and political campaigning necessary to take blue carbon seriously.